 Step 3: Decide How to List Your House

-If you’re wondering how to list your house on the MLS in Connecticut, you have multiple options!
-Here are 4 options most sellers go for:
+If you’re wondering “How to list your house on the MLS in Connecticut?” or “How to put house on market?”, this section is for you.
+Here are 4 home-listing options most sellers go for:

-- Full-Service Realtors – Up to 6%: These Realtors provide various services from list to close, but charge a hefty 5% to 6% real estate commission in Connecticut.
+- Full-Service Realtors – Up to 6%: These Realtors provide various services from listing to closing.
+But, you must pay a hefty 5% to 6% real estate commission in Connecticut if you go for traditional Realtors.

 - Flat Fee MLS – $249: If you want to sell your home yourself, you can list on MLS in Connecticut for a flat fee.
 With Houzeo, your home can be on the MLS for just $249.